EA-99-329 - D.C. Cook 1 & 2 (American Electric Power Company)

 The NRC has concluded that sufficient information regarding the reason for the violation, the corrective actions taken and planned to correct the violation and prevent recurrence, and the date when full compliance was achieved has already been provided in the slides from the enforcement conference.
 Therefore, you are not required to respond to this letter unless the description herein does not accurately reflect your corrective actions or your position.
 In that case, or if you choose to provide additional information, you should follow the instructions specified in the enclosed Notice.

-In accordance with 10 CFR 2.790 of the NRC's "Rules of Practice," a copy of this letter, its enclosures, and your response (if you choose to reply) will be placed in the NRC Public NRC Library link at the NRC homepage, http://www.nrc.gov/reading-rm/adams.html.
+In accordance with 10 CFR 2.790 of the NRC's "Rules of Practice," a copy of this letter, its enclosures, and your response (if you choose to reply) will be placed in ADAMS, which is accessible from the NRC Web site at the Public NRC Library.

 |J. E. Dyer